Skip to chat with us. Skip to content

 • Social wellbeing

-What should you consider about pediatricians?
+What should you consider about paediatricians?

-There are estimated to be over 40000 less pediatricians than family physicians working in Canada.
+There are estimated to be over 40000 less paediatricians than family physicians working in Canada.
 With fewer available, there will be things to consider about working with a pediatrician instead of a family doctor.
 You may want to think about:

 • Most importantly, what is my child’s comfort in seeing this provider?
-Pediatric clinics are often very child-friendly and engaging for young minds.
+Paediatric clinics are often very child-friendly and engaging for young minds.
 But depending on your child, they may find more comfort in seeing the same provider you see for your own medical needs.
 Establishing a positive patient-provider relationship is a foundation to be able to provide the best care for your child, and you know your child best.

-When should your child see a pediatrician?
+When should your child see a paediatrician?

 Think of it this way: minor vs major.
 Does your child have a cough or sore throat?
 A family physician is likely your best option.
-But if you’re dealing with developmental concerns, difficult behavioural issues, or suspected ADHD for example, a pediatrician may have more insight on such things.
-Similarly, if your child has any feeding difficulties, joint or growing pains, chronic conditions, or a complicated medical history, you may want to speak with a pediatrician.
+But if you’re dealing with developmental concerns, difficult behavioural issues, or suspected ADHD for example, a paediatrician may have more insight on such things.
+Similarly, if your child has any feeding difficulties, joint or growing pains, chronic conditions, or a complicated medical history, you may want to speak with a paediatrician.

 • Asthma